 What is your take-away?

 Every rider can benefit from a well thought out training plan.
-No random training hours or competitions that didn’t go as planned because your horse was simply not ready to compete.
-A periodization plan can help you train more efficient and reach your goal.
+No random training hours or competitions that didn't go as planned because your horse was simply not ready to compete.
+A periodization plan can help you train more efficiently and reach your goal.
 It will help you to avoid injuries and set-backs due to overtraining, or help rehabilitate your horse after injury.
-If you want your horse physical prepared for any goal, no matter what this goal is, a good periodization program makes all the difference.
+If you want your horse physically prepared for any goal, no matter what this goal is, a good periodization program makes all the difference.

 EquInnoLab. can help you making an individual periodization plan.
-With a intake conversation we want to know about your training history, injuries, goals and ambitions.
+With an intake conversation we want to know about your training history, injuries, goals and ambitions.
 Together we define what you want to reach in the following period.
-A individualized training plan can be adjusted to our own schedule.
+An individualized training plan can be adjusted to our own schedule.
 Whether you want a goal based plan, a yearly plan or a daily training plan, we will carefully design it, using all the intake data.
 A personalized periodization plan is always a guide for your training.
 If your horse does not responding properly to the program we can easily adjust it.
 In this way, together with your feedback the optimal periodization program can be designed.

 What do we want to know more?

 Scientifically there is little research concerning the effect of specific training programs.
 It would be interesting to adjust a training program for each individual sport discipline.
 Every discipline is facing their own challenges and required skills.
-Scientific research could support the current used training programs or optimize these programs.
+Scientific research could support the currently used training programs or optimize these programs.